What is Breast Reduction

 Will my breasts be in proportion to the rest of my body?

 This is often the very reason women seek breast reduction.
-At your free consultation, your surgeon will discuss your ideal size you wish your breasts to be and guide you as to what is achievable and the results you should achieve.
+At your consultation, your surgeon will discuss your ideal size you wish your breasts to be and guide you as to what is achievable and the results you should achieve.

 What weight should I be for surgery?